Reddit Mods: Let's Test Ideas for Preventing Harassment and Fact-Checking the News

 This year, our goal is to discover which of those ideas are widely-applicable.
 While individual studies like our projects with r/science, r/worldnews, and r/politics provide valuable knowledge to those communities, the culture and situations of different reddit communities vary.
 If a subreddit is different enough, a moderation practice that works in one place may work differently elsewhere.

 One of the best ways to find out if an idea works (and how it works) is to try it in several contexts–a practice that researchers call replication.
-This spring, CivilServant and students in my Princeton class SOC412 are working with subreddits to find out if some of the lessons we learned about moderation might be more generally useful across reddit.
+This spring, CivilServant is working with subreddits to find out if some of the lessons we learned about moderation might be more generally useful across reddit.
 We're looking for communities to test two ideas:

 - Preventing abusive comments by posting the rules with sticky comments (or potentially in private messages).